 Current transfers are reported separately for the general government sector and other sectors.
 The ITRS is used as the main data source on current transfers for both sectors.
 In addition to taxes and excise duties, pensions, monetary support and donations, which are included in current transfers of both sectors, the government sector also encompasses data on multilateral cooperation, whereas other sectors include data on workers' remittances.
-Current transfers of the general government sector also include data on exports and imports of goods without a payment obligation, provided by the CBS.
-In the 1993-1998 period, current transfers of other sectors also encompassed an estimate
+Current transfers of the general government sector also include data on exports and imports of goods without a payment

-Table H4 Balance of payments - direct and portfolio invstments^{a,b}
+Table H4 Balance of payments - direct and portfolio invstments^{a,b} in million EUR